gvwilson/thirdbit/_posts/2019/04/2019-04-21-contrarians.md

 If you're surrounded by racists, you need to be the one who knows that race is a socially-constructed concept with no scientific foundation and how [standardized tests are slanted to produce the results that the powerful are comfortable with][testing].
-If you're in a crowd of progressives, though, your need for attention compels you to be the one saying, "Well, actually..." and then (regretfully---always regretfully) explaining that yes,
+If you're in a room full of progressives, though, your need for attention compels you to be the one saying, "Well, actually..." and then (regretfully---always regretfully) explaining that yes,